Skip to main content

 How do I know how prepared my students are for exams?

-All their sections should be green - this shows they understand the content.
-We also encourage students to complete exam papers and Exam Questions in their course, as these will allow them to practise exam-level content.
+Students should have all sections in green to show they’ve mastered the content.
+We also encourage students to complete exam papers and Exam Questions to practise exam-level content.

 Every student has a Score for each course - students will call this their Up Score.
 This is their overall score for the course, calculated from all their section and exam paper scores combined.